jothi-prasath/jothi-prasath/README.md

 I'm familiar with tech like **Python**, **C**, **HTML**, **CSS**, **Javascript**, **Shell Scripting** and **Electron** for cross-platform desktop apps, **Ansible** for automation and configuration management.

+I actively contribute to open-source projects and believe in the power of collaboration and sharing knowledge.
+I'm always looking for opportunities to contribute to exciting projects and expand my skill set.

 Feel free to explore my GitHub repositories to see some of my projects and contributions.
 If you have any questions or would like to collaborate, don't hesitate to reach out.